AliciaMstt/GeneticIndicators/README.md

 Kobotoolbox is a free and open source tool for data collection.
 It allows to easily develop digital data collection forms that work on both mobile devices and web browsers.
 Data can be collected from different devices and people, and is accessible through the KoboToolbox interface.
 This data can then be downloaded into multiple formats for use in applications such as Excel, R, Phyton or GIS software.

-The file [kobo_form.xlsx](https://github.com/AliciaMstt/GeneticIndicators/raw/main/kobo_form.xlsx) is the .xlsx version of the Kobo form we built for collecting the needed raw data to estimate de Genetic Diversity Indicators mentioned above, as well as .
-This can be deployed as a form in Kobotoolbox as follows:
+The file [kobo_form.xlsx](https://github.com/AliciaMstt/GeneticIndicators/raw/main/kobo_form.xlsx) is the .xlsx version of the Kobo form we built for collecting the needed raw data to estimate de Genetic Diversity Indicators mentioned above, as well as species taxonomic information and assesor's and country ifnromation.

+If you want to use this form to collect data for your country or desired species, the form can be deployed in Kobotoolbox as follows:

 1. Download the file [kobo_form.xlsx](https://github.com/AliciaMstt/GeneticIndicators/raw/main/kobo_form.xlsx) from this repository.
 2. Import it to Kobotoolbox following [these instructions](https://support.kobotoolbox.org/new_form.html).